-Here is where you, as graphic designers, define 'Default' design models for Anaconda images in major release 5 of CentOS distribution.
+Here is where you, as graphic designers, define Default design models for Anaconda images used in CentOS distribution major release 5.

-The path to this directory is considered the master path because it contains the most critical information (i.e., the information that can't be absent) required to produce Anaconda images for major release 5 of CentOS distribution.
+The path to this directory is considered master because it contains the most critical information (i.e., the information that can't be absent) required to produce Anaconda images used inside CentOS distribution major release 5.